 Trench Shield Solutions: Strengths and Advantages

 1. According to statistics from Occupational Safety and Health Association (OSHA), the rate of fatalities in excavation works is over 100% more than from any other construction activity.
 From this, three (3) out of four (4) are caused by cave-ins.
 Trench shields (also known as Trench Boxes)are a safety cage primarily designed to protect the people in the event of a cave-in.
-They are mostly produced from steel and aluminum alloys, making them extraordinarily strong and rigid against soil collapse when assembled as a system.
+They are mostly produced from steel and aluminum alloys, making them extraordinarily strong and rigid against soil collapse when assembled as a trench shoring systems.

 2. Trenches generally have something called a stand-up time.
 This is the period of time that a trench will last from the time it is dug to the time its walls begin to collapse.
 Stand-up time could be as quick as few seconds to as long as days or months, depending on depth, soil type, ground water level, weather conditions, and intensity of activity inside and around the trench.
 A properly designed and installed Trench Shield shall give the workers the required time to complete the job inside the trench while their safety is assured.